 If you have considered bringing one into your home or workspace, there is mostly one environmental issue to consider before making a decision:

 Barrel cactus in their natural outdoor habitat live in the most extreme heat and direct sun.
-Due to this, indoors they require a significant amount of natural light, anything less will cause them to die ultimately.
-An available space windows that receive excellent, even harsh direct sunlight from outdoors is ideal.
+Due to this, when indoors, they require a significant amount of natural light—anything less will cause them to die.
+An available space with windows that receive excellent, even harsh direct sunlight from outdoors is ideal.

 In order to properly water a cactus, you must have a good understanding of its natural environment.

 Barrel cactus grow naturally in some of the most foreboding landscapes on the planet.
-These desert landscapes produce extreme scorching, relentless blazing sun, and little to no precipitation for much of the year, and then monsoonal rain.
+These desert landscapes produce extreme scorching, relentless blazing sun, little to no precipitation for much of the year, and eventually monsoonal rain.

-A cactus is a sort of a water storing stem that collects water through this compact stem instead of leaves.
-This compact design helps cacti to minimize transpiration (plant equivalent of perspiration) and maximize water storage.
-Barrel cactus is one of the most compact cacti and it could be considered the water conservation tank of the desert.
+A cactus is a sort of water-storing stem that collects water through this compact stem instead of leaves.
+This compact design helps cacti to minimize transpiration (the plant equivalent of perspiration) and maximize water storage.
+Barrel cactus is one of the most compact cacti, and it could be considered the water conservation tank of the desert.
 Everything about it is designed for water storage and protection.

-Keeping this in mind, and remembering that even the most harsh interior situations are most likely no match for the Sonoran Desert, it becomes obvious that an indoor barrel cactus will not need much water very often.
-As a matter of fact, you can probably get away with watering only a couple times a year with good results, believe it or not.
+Keeping this in mind and remembering that even the harshest interior situations are most likely no match for the Sonoran Desert, it becomes obvious that an indoor barrel cactus will not need much water very often.
+As a matter of fact, you can probably get away with watering only a couple of times a year for good results, believe it or not.

-The most common health issue for interior cactus is over-watering.
-It is difficult for us humans to just leave things alone, this constant need to do something can be compounded if one has become accustomed to caring for interior foliar plants that need more consistent care.
+The most common health issue for interior cacti is overwatering.
+It is difficult for us humans to just leave things alone; this constant need to do something can be compounded if one has become accustomed to caring for interior foliar plants that need more consistent care.
 It is a whole new approach to plant care.